-The Frilled Dragon
+1. The Frilled Dragon

 The frilled dragon is relatively easy to find in the reptile trade and may instantly remind someone of the dilophosaurus, a species made famous from the original Jurassic Park movie.
 The lizard's interesting frills are actually a defense mechanism and won't be displayed unless the animal is stressed, so encouraging the display is not recommended.

-Armadillos are not animals for beginners to keeping exotic pets and require extensive housing and deep substrate to burrow in.
+Armadillos are not animals for beginner exotic pet keepers; they require extensive housing and deep substrate to burrow in.
 These fascinating animals strongly resemble the ancient creatures known as aetosaurs.
 While some of the animal’s traits indicate it might have been herbivorous, some species had a keratinous snout and peg-like teeth, indicating they might have fed on colonial insects just like armadillos.

-Birds are dinosaurs' closet living relatives and some scientists actually classify birds as dinosaurs.
+Birds are dinosaurs' closest living relatives, and some scientists actually classify birds as dinosaurs.
 Despite this, most birds don’t really resemble the stars of The Lost World and instead appear small and unintimidating.
 The cassowary is an exception; these blue birds have claws that make them the most dangerous bird in the world, capable of disemboweling an adult human.
 People don’t really keep these as pets, but ostrich and emu look very similar.
 Emus are large and may give us an idea of how some dinosaurs walked and behaved.

-The Rhino Iguana
+4. The Rhino Iguana

 All lizards look like dinosaurs to some degree, and iguanas are no exception.
 With their impressive size, claws, and spines, they were often used as actors for monsters in early movies.
 Rhino iguanas have a particularly prehistoric look with their dark skin and bumpy faces.

-The Alligator Snapping Turtle
+5. The Alligator Snapping Turtle

 Turtles are distantly related to dinosaurs, being related to the group called archosaurs that includes dinosaurs and crocodilians.
 Another prehistoric-looking turtle species that is sometimes kept as a pet is the mata mata turtle from South America, shown below.

-The Mata Mata Turtle
+6. The Mata Mata Turtle

-This strange looking aquatic turtle also has plates and rough features.
+This strange-looking aquatic turtle also has plates and rough features.

-The Monitor Lizard
+7. The Monitor Lizard

 As far as size goes, you can't go wrong with some species of monitor lizard.
 As some of the largest reptiles in the world besides crocodilians and giant pythons, they look like real-life dinosaurs despite their distant relation to birds (which are extant dinosaurs).
 These animals are carnivorous and active, with most of them requiring very demanding care.
 Some, like the croc monitor, present some danger to their owners.
-A better pet would be the small acanthurus or spiny-tailed monitor.
+A better pet would be the small Acanthurus or spiny-tailed monitor.

-The Bearded Dragon
+8. The Bearded Dragon

 This is a dinosaur-like reptile that's great for responsible children and those who are new to keeping reptiles.
 These tame lizards are easy to handle and are available in different color morphs.